jzenn/cluster/README.md

 # Clustering

-The Python `cluster` package is implements k-Means Clustering as well as Spectral Clustering.
-It implements the functionality of both algorithms from scratch (only using basic `numpy`).
+The Python `cluster` package implements Spectral Clustering as well as k-Means Clustering.

-This means:
+It implements the functionality of both algorithms from scratch.
+This gives the possibility to fine-tune every parameter the algorithm has.

 *k-Means*
-- k-Means is implemented from scratch
+on the circle dataset and on a mixture of Gaussians.
 ![Circles and Mixture kMeans Clustering](https://raw.githubusercontent.com/jzenn/cluster/master/assets/kMeans_clustering.png)

 *Spectral Clustering*
-- the similarity matrix is implemented from scratch given points
+- a similarity matrix can be obtained from points
-- four different graph types can be used for the algorithm utilizing a graph implementation
+- four different graph types can be used for the algorithm
     - eps-graph
     - kNN-graph
     - mutual kNN graph
     - fully connected graph
-- the graph Laplacian is computed from scratch (the unnormalized Laplacian is used, implementing the normalized version is on the roadmap)
+- the graph Laplacian is computed
+    - in its unnormalized version
+    - in its symmetric and normalized version
-- the eigenvectors and eigenvalues of the graph Laplacian are computed with an implementation of the power method (here only the matrix-multiplication of sparse matrices from `scipy.sparse` is used)
+- the eigenvectors and eigenvalues of the graph Laplacian are computed
+    - with an implementation of the power method
+    - using `scipy`'s `eigh` and `eigsh` methods
-- the eigenvectors are clustered using the k-Means implementation of this package
+- the eigenvectors are clustered with k-Means

-You can find some clustering examples underneath with parameter combinations.
+Here are some clustering examples with parameter combinations.

 ![Circles Spectral Custering](https://raw.githubusercontent.com/jzenn/cluster/master/assets/circles_spectral_clustering.png)
 ![Mixture Spectral Custering](https://raw.githubusercontent.com/jzenn/cluster/master/assets/mixture_spectral_clustering.png)